viniciustavanoferreira/powerbi-docs.pt-br/powerbi-docs/developer/visuals/localization.md

 }
 ```

-Nova instância do localizationManager Crie uma instância do localizationManager no código do visual da seguinte maneira
+Nova instância do localizationManager Crie uma instância do localizationManager no código do visual como descrito a seguir

 ```typescript
 private localizationManager: ILocalizationManager;